 What is ADHD & ADD?

 Your prefrontal cortex directs behavior, thought and feeling which are all associated with working memory.
-These fundamental cognitive abilities that most “healthy” people take for granted, are what make up executive function.
+This fundamental cognitive function is what most “healthy” people take for granted, are what make up executive function.

 This executive function and working memory give you the ability to: